frequently asked questions

 -

-If you’re uncomfortable reading out loud during an oath or affirmation don't worry you can usually simply answer “I do” ore "yes" to the notary’s question.
+If you’re uncomfortable reading out loud during an oath or affirmation don't worry you can usually simply answer “I do” or "yes" to the notary’s question.
 I will guide you through the process and ensure that your response is properly recorded.
 Your comfort and ease during the notarization are important.

 -